marco-souza/ollero.nvim/README.md

 ## Dependencies

-You must have `ollama` installed and running on your machine
+Ollero will run [ollama inside docker](https://ollama.ai/blog/ollama-is-now-available-as-an-official-docker-image), so you must have `docker` installed and running on your machine.

-> You can download and install Ollama from https://ollama.ai/
+> You can download and install docker from https://www.docker.com/

 Also, this plugin relies on some other libraries that should be listed as dependencies

 ```lua
 -- Lazy plugin